AI-sandbox/gnomix/README.md

 When making predictions, the input to the model is an intersection of the pre-trained model SNP positions and the SNP positions from the <query_file>.
 That means that the set of positions that's only in the original training input is encoded as missing and the set of positions only in the <query_file> is discarded.
 When the script is executed, it will log the intersection-ratio as the performance will depend on how much of the original positions are missing.
 When the intersection is low, we recommend using a model trained with high percentage of missing data.

 The models are trained on hg build 37 references from the following biogeographic regions: *Subsaharan African (AFR), African Hunter and Gatherer (AHG), East Asian (EAS), European (EUR), Native American (NAT), Oceanian (OCE), South Asian (SAS), and West Asian (WAS)* and labels and predicts them as 0, 1, .., 7 respectively.
+Populations used to train these ancestries are given in the reference at the bottom.

 ## Phasing